mphschmitt/chktropy/README.md

 It is very unlikely that anyone would use such a big password.
 It is even more unlikely that any service would allow anyone to use such a password.
-For this reasons, chktropy does not use arbitrary precision floating point numbers, even though it as been considered to use gnu gmp library.
+For this reasons, chktropy does not use arbitrary precision floating point numbers, even though it has been considered to use gnu gmp library.

 # License